rwmurdoch/tutorials/MG-RAST-UTK-2018.md

 1. Remove all existing filters and create a new filter (KO function) for "ChlB", a widely-distributed chlorophyll synthesis gene.
 2. Click off "normalize" at the top; is there a vertical trend?
 3. Download the gene fragments! (why did I say "gene fragments" and not "genes"?)
-4. With the filter in place, examine the phylogenetic distrubution of the chlA gene fragments.
+4. With the filter in place, examine the phylogenetic distrubution of the chlB gene fragments.
 5. View with and without normalization
 6. Download some figures (stacked bar charts for example)